 If you are an International applicant, contact all high school and post-secondary institutions attended to request submission of your official high school and post-secondary transcript(s) directly to Mount Royal University.
 If your school does not issue transcripts directly to another institution, you must present your original transcripts along with a certified English translation from an appropriate translation service, where necessary.

 Please Note: All documents (including transcripts) submitted for admission purposes become the property of Mount Royal and will not be released to, nor photocopied for, the applicant or anyone outside of Mount Royal.
 Documents submitted by applicants who are not accepted or who do not attend are destroyed one year after the start of the semester for which admission was requested.

 Fall Semester: Admission decisions will begin to be made in November and will continue on an ongoing basis until August.
-Your application can only be considered once your self-reported grades and any required documents have been received.
-Your grade information is required to determine your competitive admission average.
+Your application can only be considered once your course and grade information and any required documents have been received.

 Generally, applicants who apply for admission during Early Admission (October 1 to February 1) can expect a decision between November and April.
 Applicants with higher competitive averages will receive offers first and those who are close to the competitive average cut-off may experience a longer wait.
 Since all applicants are treated equally up until the end of Early Admission, we ensure that we do not fill our programs prior to that date so we can accommodate all competitively qualified applicants who apply during that period.
 Some programs may take longer to make admission decisions due to a high volume of applications or additional admission criteria such as a portfolio or interview.

 Winter Semester: Admission decisions will begin to be made in November and will continue on an ongoing basis until the end of December.
 Some programs may take longer to make admission decisions due to a high volume of applications.